 Before we left my mum said ‘be prepared for things to go wrong!’ but everything fell completely into place.
 I’d organised airport transfers both ways and everything was just so easy.
 The main thing I was worried about was the apartment not living up to the pictures but it was stunning and amazing value for money!

 Eating out was super cheap and we definitely made the most of it.
 One morning we had planned on eating in and making pancakes for breakfast but unfortunately what we had thought we’d bought as flour was actually potato starch!
-So we ended up eating out for every meal.

 I booked our tour of Auschwitz for the day before we flew home and I chose the morning tour as I thought it would be nice for us to have the evening to do a final bit of exploring.
-We were picked up from right outside our apartment at 7am and taken by minibus to the camp.
+We were picked up from right outside our apartment at 7 am and taken by minibus to the camp.
 It was an hour journey and we were shown a haunting documentary on the way.
-It seemed very fitting that unlike the rest of our time in Poland that was very sunny, as we set off it started raining and this continued for the duration of our time at the camp.
+It seemed very fitting that unlike the rest of our time in Poland that was very sunny, as soon as we set off it started raining and this continued for the duration of our time at the camp.

 It was actually very surreal being there, seeing the brutal conditions that so many had lived in and where so many innocent people had died.
 We had an English tour guide and although most of us already know a lot about Auschwitz and what happened, Manny and I both learnt a lot of things from the tour.